aditi-sharma-2004/Stackoverflow-Analysis/.github/ISSUE_TEMPLATE/bug_report.md

 <details>
 <summary>Additional Information ℹ️</summary>

-Add any additional information here, such as error messages, logs, or steps you've already tried to troubleshoot the issue.
+Describe any additional information here, such as error messages, logs, or steps you've already tried to troubleshoot the issue.

 </details>

 ## Add Screenshots 📸